Berry Mallow Yam Bake

 Cut butter into streusel mixture until coarse crumbs form.

 Spray a 9×13″ glass baking dish with cooking spray.
 Cut baked sweet potatoes up into 2-3 inch chunks and place in dish.

 Sprinkle streusel over top of cranberries.
 Bake at 350, covered with foil, for about 45 minutes to 1 hour.

 Remove from oven and cover with marshmallows.

 Bake an additional 5-10 minutes or until marshmallows get lightly browned.
 Be careful to watch your time on this as the marshmallows will scorch easily.

 We love serving this casserole for holidays.
 I make it gluten free so everyone in our family can enjoy it.
 But if nobody in your family has gluten intolerance you can use regular flour.

 Scoop out a serving and enjoy!
 John likes eating this as dessert all week!

-Here’s another view.
 Sweet potatoes, cranberries, marshmallows, and a luscious streusal topping with oatmeal, brown sugar, butter, cinnamon and flour are what makes up this amazing casserole.
 This side dish is almost decadent!

 BERRY MALLOW YAM BAKE